 With more than 100 student organizations at Pace University, there’s something for everyone to get involved in.
-Each semester, Student Development and Campus Activities hosts involvement fairs, where you can meet all of our clubs and organizations, chat with representatives, and find out how you can sign up.
+Each semester, Student Engagement hosts involvement fairs, where you can meet all of our clubs and organizations, chat with representatives, and find out how you can sign up.

 The Center for Community Action and Research cultivates tomorrow’s leaders and citizens for active participation in the larger life of their communities, the nation, and the world.
 Get connected to community organizations; actively engage with timely issues; and practice active citizenship through community service, civic action, and social activism